 - Working safely, using Natural Balance

-Beginning Farmer’s Bonus: Any participant who completes the entire program (including completing their whole farm plan) will be eligible for an end of the season payment of up to 50% of the program cost (not including materials).
+Beginning Farmer’s Bonus: Any participant who completes the entire program (including completing their whole farm plan) will be eligible for a bonus payment after completion of the program, intended to support any future farming plans.
+Farmer Bonus’s are based on need as well as program participation.
+They are paid out in December following the program.
 We are excited to be able to offer these funds in support of new farmers!

 Get a glimpse of Life on the Farm.